 Nevertheless, Müller was adamant that he did not have the gift of faith.
 What did he mean, and why should we be thankful?

-It is true that the faith, which I am enabled to exercise, is altogether God’s own gift; it is true that He alone supports it, and that He alone can increase it; it is true that, moment by moment, I depend upon Him for it, and that, if I were only one moment left to myself, my faith would utterly fail; but it is not true that my faith is that gift of faith which is spoken of in 1 Cor. xii.
-9. (Narrative, Vol. 1, 302)
+It is true that the faith, which I am enabled to exercise, is altogether God’s own gift; it is true that He alone supports it, and that He alone can increase it; it is true that, moment by moment, I depend upon Him for it, and that, if I were only one moment left to myself, my faith would utterly fail; but it is not true that my faith is that gift of faith which is spoken of in 1 Corinthians 12:9.
+(Narrative, Vol. 1, 302)

 He emphasized this point because he meant for the world to see that God keeps the promises of Scripture for those who trust him.
 If he had a special gift of faith that God does not expect all to have, then one of Müller’s great aims would have been thwarted.
 He believed he was setting a biblical example for all of us:

-All believers are called upon, in the simple confidence of faith, to cast all their burdens upon Him, to trust in him for everything, and not only to make every thing a subject of prayer, but to expect answers to their petitions which they have asked according to His will, and in the name of the Lord Jesus.
+All believers are called upon, in the simple confidence of faith, to cast all their burdens upon him, to trust in him for everything, and not only to make everything a subject of prayer, but to expect answers to their petitions which they have asked according to his will, and in the name of the Lord Jesus.
 (302)

 The Difference Between Grace and Gift